Predicting Parkinson's disease trajectory using clinical and functional MRI features: a reproduction and replication study: Materials and Methods

 This query involved both fMRI metadata obtained using a utility functions from the Python packages livingpark-utils v0.9.3 and ppmi\_downloader v0.7.4 and the MDS-UPDRS-III file from the PPMI database.

-We queried the PPMI database on August 21st, 2023 and we included the participants selected using these filters in the Baseline time point of our replication cohort.
+{Since the PPMI database does not permit querying the database at any prior time point, we queried the database at the then current time.
+Specifically,} we queried the PPMI database on August 21st, 2023 and we included the participants selected using these filters in the Baseline time point of our replication cohort.
 To find the participants who also had a score available at Year 1, Year 2, or Year 4 follow-up, we looked for the visit date associated with the MDS-UPDRS score at Baseline and searched for participants that also had a score at 365 days (1 year) +/- 60 days (2 months), 2 $\times$ 365 days (2 years) +/- 60 days (2 months) and 4 $\times$ 365 days (4 years) +/- 60 days (2 months).
 This method was also used by the original authors to search for their cohort at Year 1, Year 2, and Year 4 follow-up.